Amos47/2400/Chapter 1.md

 An input reducer functions as an agent which, at a given level of output, reduces the unit cost of inputs such that either more input is available at the same cost, or less input is required at the same cost.

-An output enhancer either increses the volume of output or the value of that output, holding volume constant.
+An output enhancer either increases the volume of output or the value of that output, holding volume constant.

 [EXAMPLES for both]